littlecloud1/frameworks-restaurant/README.md

   Also, user can eaily retreive data in 4 ways by using JSON.

   There are some new features is ongoing:
-   * Oauth : implement google OAuth login method.
+   * Oauth : implement google and Facebook OAuth login method.

 ## Requirement